 One way to track ovulation is by using an ovulation kit or fertility monitor.
 If you have been trying to conceive for a few months without success, you may consider using an ovulation kit or fertility monitor to help identify the best time to have intercourse.
 This will help maximize your chances of getting pregnant.

-The luteinizing hormone is always present in your urine and increases 24-48 hours prior to ovulation.
-The LH surge triggers ovulation, which is the release of an egg from one of your ovaries.
+While the luteinizing hormone is always present in your urine, it increases 24-48 hours prior to ovulation.
+This LH surge triggers ovulation, the release of an egg from one of your ovaries.
 Ovulation is the most fertile time of your cycle.

-When is the best time to ovulation kits?
+When is the best time to use ovulation kits?

-The first step is to use the fertility awareness process to determine the best day to start testing based on your monthly cycle.
-Most ovulation tests may be used at any time of the day; some suggest first morning urine, but it is not required.
-For greater success, test about the same time each day and reduce your liquid intake for four hours beforehand.
+Most ovulation tests may be used at any time of the day; some suggest testing first thing in the morning, although this is not required.
+For greater success, test about the same time each day, and reduce your liquid intake for four hours beforehand.

-Fertility monitors such as the OvaCue can accurately predict ovulation up to 7 days in advance.
-You can see a demonstration video of how a fertility monitor works or purchase a monitor here.
+Fertility monitors, such as the OvaCue monitor, can accurately predict ovulation up to 7 days in advance.
+You can purchase a monitor here.
 There is also a mobile version of the monitor that allows you to track your fertility directly on your iphone or other iOS compatible device.